 You will need to complete the 4 basic steps where it will be necessary to specify the bucket name and select the region where the bucket should be located (it is recommended to choose the region that is geographically close to you), specify bucket properties and set public access permissions (if public access is blocked for all of the options, the migration of images will fail).

-More info on bucket creation and management you can find here.
+More info on bucket creation and management is available here.

-If you decide to use an Amazon Cloudfront domain name for a faster images uploading you will need to create a distribution for your bucket in the Cloudfront section of your Amazon AWS account as described here.
+If you decide to use an Amazon Cloudfront domain name for faster image uploading, you will need to create a distribution for your bucket in the Cloudfront section of your Amazon AWS account as described here.

-The Amazon Cloudfront domain mane you will find by clicking the distribution ID.
+The Amazon Cloudfront domain name you will find by clicking the distribution ID.
 It reveals the distribution properties, the domain name being one of them:

-Once the Amazon S3 Images addon has been installed and enabled, you will see an active Settings link in the My addons section of your store Admin area, that you should use to access the settings page to configure the addon:
+Once the Amazon S3 Images add-on has been installed and enabled, you will see an active Settings link on the add-on information card in the My Apps section.
+Use this link to access the settings page and configure the add-on.

 The settings that you need to define are as follows: